 The project management triangle is a model used to visualize the triple constraint theory.
 Let’s take a look at each point on the triangle.

-Scope: This is a definition of the work that needs to be done.
+Scope: This is the work that needs to be done.
 It documents the features and functions that will be included in this iteration of the product.
 The scope documentation should make it clear to everybody what will or won’t be included in the final product.
 You might consider using a work breakdown structure (WBS) chart to break down the scope into actionable tasks.

 - Resources: How much will it cost to pay people working on the project?
 Base the costs on the estimated hours it takes to complete the tasks.